- Compulsive buying disorder (CBD) or oniomania is believed to affect 8-16% of the UK population

 “We shouldn’t be too quick to point the finger at retail and tech giants or the apps themselves - in the same way that the high street shop isn’t to blame.
 It may look like stealing candy from a child, but we must remember that not everyone had an addictive tendency.
 However, whilst advertising hooks are not to blame for addiction, this incessant and aggressive targeting across social media platforms needs to be carefully monitored in the coming years as this form of shopping looks sets only to grow.”

-About Priory Group: The Priory Group is the leading provider of behavioural care in the UK, caring for around 30,000 people a year for conditions including depression, anxiety, drug and alcohol addiction, eating disorders and self-harming.
-The Group is organised into three divisions – healthcare, education and children’s services, and adult care.
-The Priory Group is owned by NASDAQ-listed Acadia Healthcare, which is recognised as a global leader in behavioural health.
+About Priory: Priory is the leading provider of behavioural care in the UK, caring for around 30,000 people a year for conditions including depression, anxiety, drug and alcohol addiction, eating disorders, and self-harming, and organised into three divisions – healthcare, education and children’s services, and adult care.

 - Delivery Matters report, Royal Mail, 2018: https://ecommercenews.eu/87-of-uk-retail-purchases-made-online/